 George L makes guitar cables that have amassed quite the cult following from guitarists.
 Most of the recommendations we read for George L cables tend to be quite passionate, from people that have been using them for 10+ years.
 Coming in around $40 for a 10 foot cable, these are not for the most budget-minded amongst us.
 That said, with George L you are definitely getting a reliable cable that provides a very clean and transparent sound.
 We were able to find them in black, blue, and red colors in both 10 and 15 ft lengths.

 George L is known for making DIY cable kits such as this one.
 The great thing about George L guitar cables is that the ends are easy to fix without need for soldering.
 Also, the way this cable feels differs slightly from the other cables on our list.
-The .155 gauge cable size is thin, and one minor negative point is that several users described it as a little stiff.
+The .155 gauge cable size is thin, and one minor negative point is that they're a little stiff.

 Aside from the stiffness, everything about these cables screams quality.
-Each review we read not only praised the jack connectors, but also how clean, quiet, durable, and transparent these cables are:
+Aside the quality jack connectors, they are clean, quiet, durable, and transparent.

 Bottom Line: While maybe not as ubiquitous as Monster and Planet Waves, George L cables have their fair share of enthusiasts.
 If you’re looking for a premium quality cable with the ability to easily swap out the plugs, give these excellent instrument cables a try.

 Another worthy inclusion to the linup of best guitar cables are the Spectraflex Original Series instrument cables.
 What makes these cables stand out is rather than the typical rubber coating, these have a woven fabric covering.
 They’re available in a variety of colors, from red to black to tweed (we love the way tweed looks).
 They not only look great, they are also practical, as the coating makes it very easy to unwind and untangle them.
 Spectraflex Original Series are available in 6, 10, 14, 18, and 21 feet.